 by John Davidson on Dec 13, 2016

 I don't have the fortunate luck of having kids just yet, but I am lucky enough to have two wonderfully large dogs that continue to be my best friends today and into the future.
 Unfortunately, they are now older and have the occasional "accident" in the house.
 Not only that, but they drag in dirt and mud on the wet, rainy days and salt and snow during the winter days.
-Its tough to keep the house orderly when you have two big guys who constantly mess things up.
+It's tough to keep the house orderly when you have two big guys who constantly mess things up.
 As much as you do your best to keep things tidy, they find a way to keep your floors extremely messy.

 To make this concoction you'll need 5 common items found in your house:

-Vinegar, dish soap, water, an iron, washcloths
+Vinegar, dish soap, water, and iron, washcloths

 Next, spray the solution directly to the affected carpeting and generously dampen the carpet until the solution has made its way to the base of the carpeting.
-Then take the washcloths and dunk them into the bucket full of luke warm water.
+Then take the washcloths and dunk them into the bucket full of lukewarm water.
 Gently place the washcloth over the affected area and place your iron on top of the washcloth.
 Make sure the iron is at medium temperature and continuously keep moving the iron so that it doesn't burn or start any type of fire.
-You'll notice that the grease, dirt and grime that was once on the carpet is now being absorbed into the washcloth.
-Take the washcloth and rinse it in the bucket of luke warm water.
-Rinse and repeat the process until unti you cannot see any more residue being absorbed by the washcloth.
+You'll notice that the grease, dirt, and grime that was once on the carpet is now being absorbed into the washcloth.
+Take the washcloth and rinse it in the bucket of lukewarm water.
+Rinse and repeat the process until you cannot see any more residue being absorbed by the washcloth.
 If you would like to leave the area completely dry you can always take a blow dryer and apply the heat to the dampened area.
 Again, make sure to place the dryer on medium heat and always keep the heat moving.

 - Garden / Landscaping / Patio — 262